 Where an employer decides to operate more than one payroll within a PAYE scheme, there is no requirement to inform HMRC of this.
-Be aware, however, that this may require the submission of more than one FPS (Full Payment Submission) in order to meet the ‘on or before’ RTI requirement (see the RTI ― reporting ‘on or before’ time of payment guidance note).
+Be aware, however, that this may require the submission of more than one full payment submission (FPS) in order to meet the ‘on or before’ real time information (RTI) requirement.
+See the RTI ― reporting ‘on or before’ time of payment guidance note.
 This will certainly be the case if the different payrolls represent differing pay frequencies.

-Where reimbursement of statutory payments is being claimed, only one EPS is submitted, ie it is one EPS per PAYE scheme regardless of the number of payrolls.
+Where reimbursement of statutory payments is being claimed, only one employer payment summary (EPS) is submitted, ie it is one EPS per PAYE scheme regardless of the number of payrolls.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.